 Commission rates for affiliate sales vary depending on the company and the offer.
-On the low end, you’ll earn about 5% of the sale, but with some arrangements, you can earn as much as 50%, usually when promoting a class or event.
-There are also affiliate marketing programs that provide a flat rate per sale instead of a percentage.
+On the low end, you might earn about 5% of the sale, but with some arrangements, you can earn as much as 50% with high ticket affiliate programs.
+Some affiliate marketing programs provide a flat rate per sale instead of a percentage.

-It wasn’t until 2009 when renowned affiliate marketer Pat Flynn broke down the different types of affiliate marketers into three groups.
-Understanding these types of affiliate marketing can show you the different ways people make money online in this space, regardless of your moral compass.
+Affiliate marketer Pat Flynn breaks down the different types of affiliate marketers into three groups.
+Understanding these types of affiliate marketing arrangements can show you the different ways people make money online in this space.

-The first type of affiliate marketing is referred to as “unattached,” or when you have no authority in the niche of the product you’re advertising.
-There is no connection between you and the customer.
-Often you are running pay-per-click advertising campaigns with your affiliate link and hoping people will click it, buy the product, and earn a commission.
+The first type of affiliate marketing is referred to as “unattached,” or when you have no authority in the niche of the product you’re advertising, i.e., There’s no connection between you and the customer.
+This often involves running pay-per-click (PPC) advertising campaigns with the affiliate link and hoping people will click it, buy the product, and earn a commission.

 Unattached affiliate marketing is attractive because you don’t need to do any legwork.
 Affiliate marketing businesses rely on reputation and trust with a target audience online.
 Some affiliate marketers don’t have the time or desire to build those relationships, so this type of marketing is their best option.

-“Unattached affiliate marketing isn’t a genuine business model, it’s for people who just want to generate income,” explains Elise Dopson, founder of Sprocker Lovers.
-“Our focus for Sprocker Lovers is building community and providing free education around a particular niche first, which in our case is the sprocker spaniel dog breed, and selling second.”
+“Unattached affiliate marketing isn’t a genuine business model—it’s for people who just want to generate income,” says Elise Dopson, founder of Sprocker Lovers.

 Related affiliate marketing is the practice of promoting products and services you don’t use but that are related to your niche.
 An affiliate marketer in this case has an audience, whether it’s through blogging, YouTube, TikTok, or another channel.
 A related affiliate marketer also has influence, which makes them a trusted source for recommending products, even if they’ve never used them before.

 While related affiliate marketing can generate more affiliate income, it comes with the risk of promoting something you’ve never tried before.
-It could be the worst product or service ever, and you wouldn’t even know.
+It could be a poor product or service, and you wouldn’t know.
 It only takes one bad recommendation to lose the trust of your audience.
 If you don’t have trust and transparency, it’ll be hard to build a sustainable affiliate marketing business.

 Involved affiliate marketing refers to only recommending products and services the affiliate marketer has used and truly believes in.
 “Involved affiliate marketing is the way forward,” says Elise.
 “It’s rooted in trust and authenticity, which is best for your audience and business.”